xanderbilla/nextjs-template/README.md

 This template includes a GitHub Actions workflow that automatically:

 - Builds the Docker image
-- Pushes it to Docker Hub
+- Pushes it to Docker Hub with version tags
-- Tags versions appropriately
+- Maintains both version and latest tags
 - Caches build layers for faster builds

 To use the CI/CD pipeline: